tigerbeetle/tigerbeetle/docs/internals/data_file.md

 This covers how the three major areas of the data file -- the write-ahead log, the superblock and the grid -- work together to represent abstract persistent logical state.

 Concretely, the sate of TigerBeetle is a collection (forest) of LSM trees.
+LSM structure is described [in a separate document](./lsm.md), here only high level on-disk layout is discussed.

-Each LSM tree stores a set of objects.
-Objects are:
+Each LSM tree stores a set of values.
+Values are:

 * fixed in size,
 * small (hundreds of bytes),
 * sorted by key,
-* which is embedded in the object itself.
+* which is embedded in the value itself (e.g, an `Account` value uses `timestamp` as a unique key).

-To start from the middle, objects are arranged in tables on disk.
-Each table represents a sorted array of objects which is stored in multiple blocks.
+To start from the middle, values are arranged in tables on disk.
+Each table represents a sorted array of values and is physically stored in multiple blocks.
 Specifically:

 * table's data blocks are just sorted array of objects
 * table's index block stores pointers to the data blocks, as well as boundary keys.